On the geometry of tensor products over finite fields: Quasi-Hermitian surfaces

 Since the equation above has degree $q+1$, there are at most $q+1$ points on each $\cS_\xi$.
-Since $\ell$ has precisely $q+1$ points on $\Sigma$, $2$ points on $\cQ$ and $q+1$ points on $\cH$, and can not have any point on a surface contained in $\tcS^2$, the claim follows. \end{proof} \begin{corollary} For any $\tS$ in $\tcS^1$, the size of $\tS$ is $(q-1)^2q^2(q+1)/2$. \end{corollary} \begin{proof} By Proposition \ref{sigmalines external to q0}, the size of $\tS$ is
+Since $\ell$ has precisely $q+1$ points on $\Sigma$, $2$ points on $\cQ$ and $q+1$ points on $\cH$, and can not have any point on a set contained in $\tcS^2$, the claim follows. \end{proof} \begin{corollary} For any $S$ in $\cS^1$, the size of $S$ is $(q-1)^2q^2(q+1)/2$. \end{corollary} \begin{proof} By Propositions \ref{surfacesstabilized} and \ref{sigmalines external to q0}, the size of $S$ is

 Since the number of $\Sigma$-lines external to $\cQ_0$ is $q^2(q-1)^2/2$, the claim follows. \end{proof}